-Metallic Buckyballs could be source of mysterious emissions in outer space
+Metallic Buckyballs could be source of mysterious light in outer space

 Now a new laboratory study suggests a plausible answer: clouds of vibrating metallic Fullerenes, large soccer-ball-like molecules also known as Bucky Balls after American futurist and geodesic dome evangelist Buckminster Fuller.

 Emissions of infrared light in the 3 to 20-micrometer wavelength known as unidentified infrared emissions, have been observed in many different cosmic contexts, but especially around star-forming regions such as planetary nebulae.
-Scientists are still debating what is generating the emissions: Energized clouds of polycyclic aromatic hydrocarbons or mixed aromatic/aliphatic organic nanoparticles have been proposed as sources, but not confirmed.
+Scientists are still debating what is generating the emissions: energized clouds of polycyclic aromatic hydrocarbons or mixed aromatic/aliphatic organic nanoparticles have been proposed as sources, but not confirmed.

 In contrast, according to the authors of a new paper available on the online academic server Arxiv.org, some Fullerene molecules have been confirmed to produce infrared emissions in space, specifically, emissions found at 7.0, 8.5, 17.4, and 18.9-micrometer wavelengths within planetary nebulae.